 Air Conditioning, Heating & Refrigeration Technology A.A.S.

-The Air Conditioning, Heating, and Refrigeration Technology curriculum provides the basic knowledge to develop skills necessary to work with residential and light commercial systems.
+The Air Conditioning, Heating, and Refrigeration Technology curriculum provides the basic knowledge to develop the skills necessary to work with residential and light commercial systems.

 Topics include mechanical refrigeration, heating, and cooling theory, electricity, controls, and safety.
 The diploma program covers air conditioning, furnaces, heat pumps, tools, and instruments.
 In addition, the AAS degree covers residential building codes, residential system sizing, and advanced comfort systems.